Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • Test pass guarantee.

-• Assistance with job placement is provided.
+• You will receive job placement assistance.
 Our full-time career services director can help you with your job hunt, including your resume, cover letter and LinkedIn profile.
 We also have the ability to help you get past the applicant tracking software.
 We offer training to thousands of employees.
-Many of them have hired us to train, and many of our jobs aren’t even advertised.
+Many of them hire from us.
+Therefore, many of the jobs that we have placed people are not advertised.

-• You can finish your training in just 5 weeks, or 10 weeks if your choose night classes.
-Then you are ready to start your new career.
+• Bottom line: you can complete your training in as little as 5 weeks (or 10 weeks if you choose night classes) and be on your way to starting your new career.

 Let’s Get Started With Your Cybersecurity Training